codinglabsau/yolo/README.md

 Prepares autoscaling groups, EC2 launch template and alarms.

-Requires the `--ami-id` option to specify the target AMI.

 ### `yolo env:push <environment>`

 Prior to building the environment, you'll need to create `.env.<environment>` followed by `yolo env:push <environment>`.